KMurphs/math-calculators/add-vectors/README.md

 1. The initial question was to establish an *information hierarchy*.
 The most important pieces of information were to be accessed quickly.
 The canvas was one such piece of information, the current operands and resultant were also quite important.
 Finally, the current vector representation setting for the app also had to be prominent.

 2. The UI was to be kept simple.
-Colors were researched and settled on the blue-ish color ``#00617f`` as a seondary color and ``b1289a`` for accents.
+Colors were researched and settled on the blue-ish color ``#00617f`` as a seondary color and the dark pink ``b1289a`` for accents.

 ### MathJax Nodes

 The Mathjax nodes need a special treatment.
-When the library is first loaded on the page, it remembers all the nodes it processed and does not re-process them again.
+When the library is first loaded on the page, it processes all the tex nodes, and remembers all of them as being processed.
+It does not re-process them again.

 To force a re-rendering (because the content of the node is changed by the application, e.g. changing vector representation), some things need to happen.

-The logic to do this was confined a svelte component re-used for all mathjax nodes.
+The logic to do this was confined to a svelte component that is re-used for all mathjax/tex nodes.